ICTASL/capacity-building/government-officials/information_and_data_security/identifying_threats_and_vulnerabilities.md

 **Scenario 1:** You receive an email from your "boss" asking you to urgently transfer a large sum of money to a specific account.

-**Scenario 2:** You notice a USB drive on your desk with a tempting label, such as "Bonus Money."
+**Scenario 2:** You notice a USB drive on your desk with a tempting label, such as "Bo3enus Money."

 **Scenario 3:** You receive a phone call from someone claiming to be from the IT department, asking for your password to "troubleshoot a system issue."